Table of Contents_

 So what is a VOC monitor?
 Photo-Ionization Detection (PID) is the most commonly used technology to calculate VOC content in the air.
 Sound like gibberish?
 Let me break it down for you:

 When air enters the end of a VOC meter, a UV light interacts with the molecules in the air.
-Organic compounds release positively charged ions when they pass through the light, which are then captured by a negatively charged plate producing a measurable electrical current.
+Organic compounds release positively charged ions when they pass through the light, which is then captured by a negatively charged plate producing a measurable electrical current.
 The current is measured by the PID device, which is then used by the VOC sensor to determine the type and quantity of the detected VOCs.
-The higher the electrical current, the more pollutants in the air, and the UV lamp used by the manufacturer of the VOC meter determines what contaminants can be detected by the VOC sensor.
+The higher the electrical current, the more pollutants in the air, and the UV lamp used by the manufacturer of the VOC meter determine what contaminants can be detected by the VOC sensor.

 What is VOC monitoring?
 VOC meters are used by a wide variety of people for both personal and professional purposes.
 HVAC and indoor air quality experts routinely use VOC monitors to detect pollutant concentrations in buildings, using that information to develop an air quality plan for customers.
 Typically, professionals will examine environments for VOC sources to see if a root cause of pollution can be minimized, or eliminated.
-Afterwards, the contractor will follow up with routine inspections to report any progress back to the customer.
+Afterward, the contractor will follow up with routine inspections to report any progress back to the customer.

 Using a VOC tester is only part of the battle, though.
 What you really need to know is how to read its findings.
 VOC measurements will typically be displayed in parts per million (ppm), or parts per billion (ppb).